laujan/ProposalManager/Setup/Automated Setup.md

 Verbose|FLAG; Specify only for troubleshooting purposes to include detailed information of the installation process.
 Mode|The *mode* of execution determines what tasks get done during the execution of the script.
 This is useful when you need to decouple, for example, the build from the deploy, to be able to build the application offline and then deploy them from a different security context in a different machine.
 See "available modes" for more details. **The default mode is _FULL_.**

+**Important**: If your user account login is enforced with Multi-Factor Authentication (MFA), you _must_ use the -MFA flag.
+Otherwise, the installation will fail.

 ### Execution modes

 The available running modes are: